New research on making quality systems more useful and effective drivers of high quality care

 SQS in Action

-Western Health, a large multi-campus teaching health service in western Melbourne, implemented the Strategic Quality System two years ago.
-They were looking for something that would bring all their good improvement work together, identify their gaps and focus more completely on their consumers.
+Western Health, a large multi-campus teaching health service in western Melbourne, implemented the Strategic Quality System to bring all their good improvement work together, identify their gaps and focus more completely on their consumers.
 Here's an overview of their progress a year later.

 The Quality System Maturity Scale